dstmarthe/ath/README.md

 *All That Happens*

-All that happensis a blog dedicated to interesting news.
-Stories that moves the zietgiest.
+All that happens - a blog dedicated to interesting news.
+Stories about things that move the zietgiest.
-This blog was built with Hugo
+This blog was built with Hugo, and the Mundana theme.